ivan-kleshnin/unredux/README.md

 ```
 1. User enters PROMO articles index
 2. User enters main articles index
-3. Users sees only PROMO articles
+3. Users sees only PROMO articles on the main index
-4. It may often be a problem
+4. It may often be a business problem
 ```

 If client-side filtering is applied to a partially loaded data, pagination won't work as **append-only**.